Planetary motion on an expanding locally anisotropic background: Circular Orbits Approximation: Time Varying Orbital Radius

-We further note that the estimative for the orbital radius variation just computed is a valid approximation for elliptical orbits of small eccentricity $e\,\ll\,1$, hence a fairly good approximation for all planetary orbits in the Solar system except for Mercury's and Pluto's orbits for which $e\sim 0.2$ such that these estimative correspond at most to a rough approximation to the orbital radius variation for both these planets.
+We further note that the estimate for the orbital radius variation just computed is a valid approximation for elliptical orbits of small eccentricity $e\,\ll\,1$, hence a fairly good approximation for all planetary orbits in the Solar system except for Mercury's and Pluto's orbits for which $e\sim 0.2$ such that these estimates correspond, at most, to a rough approximation to the orbital radius variation for both these planets.

-Next, considering the General Relativity corrections on backgrounds described by the ELA metric, we will show that it is possible to map these corrections to the heuristic variation of the standard of measurement discussed in the introduction (either the variation of the AU or the variation of $G$), by matching the corrections to Kepler's third law on such backgrounds to the fitted value of the parameter $\dot{AU}$.
+Next, considering the General Relativity corrections on backgrounds described by the ELA metric, we show that it is possible to map these corrections to the heuristic variation of the Gravitational constant by matching the corrections to Kepler's third law on such backgrounds to the fitted value of the parameter $\dot{G}$~(\ref{dAU_dG}).